-Step 8: Building up the Color Stage 3
+Building up the Color - 3.

 TECHNIQUE: Finally, the bright reflected colors on the silver cup and the neutral grey of the large vase on the right were carefully blended to complete the basic colors of the still life.

 NOTE: As the color of the still life has been built up one object at a time you often get an inconsistency in the overall unity of the work.
-This is generally seen in variations of tonal contrast across the work, usually due to the opacity of different colors or lapses in your concentration and technique.
+This is generally seen in variations of tonal contrast across the work, usually due to the different opacity of colors or lapses in your concentration and technique.
 Either way, this problem has to be addressed in the final stage of the work.

-Step 9: Balancing the Tones and Colors
+Balancing the tones and colors.

 NOTE: The color black is used for the first time in this still life.
 The dangers of overusing black cannot be emphasized strongly enough.
 It must be used discreetly and with great care as it all too easily overpowers the other colors.